R-T-B/TimberbornTerrainGenerator/README.md

 # Authors

 - [@MSterczewski (aka Informati)](https://github.com/MSterczewski) (initial plugin code), Caps_Errors (initial python code), reddit user u/savanik (updated with river handling), R-T-B (additions of new plant life, interation to the game as a plugin, and such).

-# Changelog
-## v0.1.0
-- Made OSS python script into a usable plugin with modern plant life